 Tell us a bit about yourself and your channel

-28 years old, Illinois/USA.
+28 years old from North America.
 I’m a full-time scientist; I’ve published around twenty peer-reviewed scientific papers and the vast majority of my life that isn’t spent with my wife is spent in my lab or at home working on a research-related task.